Jcal-4/Spendo/docs/PROJECT_CREATION_GUIDE.md

 ln -sf backend/.python-version .python-version
 ```

-**What are symlinks?** They're like shortcuts - the files in the root don't contain the actual content, they just point to the files in `backend/`.
-When Heroku reads `requirements.txt` in the root, it actually reads `backend/requirements.txt`.

 **Important:** These symlinks must be committed to git for Heroku to detect them.

-**If you're NOT deploying to Heroku:** You can skip this step entirely.

 ### 8.4 Create .gitignore